estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D79 - May 31, 2018
+A little more review today, but mostly just excited about #WWDC next week. #100DaysOfCode #swift #iOS

 ### R2D78 - May 30, 2018
 Spent some time reviewing stuff today.
 Felt like I had been rushing through things lately and needed to slow down. #100DaysOfCode #swift #iOS